DurgaPriyaY/proj1/README.md

 # Project Title: GitHub User and Repository Analysis

 ## Overview
-- This project involves using the GitHub API to retrieve users from Shanghai with over 200 followers and gather information on their repositories.
+- This project has data of Shanghai with over 200 followers and gather information on their repositories.
 - The data is stored in CSV format, and detailed analysis is documented for future reference and developer insights.

 ## Key Steps